 - Pumpkin Cupcakes

-No problems!
-You can freeze pumpkin puree in an airtight container for up to 6 months.
+Yes!
+You can freeze the puree in an airtight container for up to 6 months.
 For an even easier solution, freeze the puree in ice cube trays so you can take out a small portion as needed!
+And the best part?
+You can make pumpkin desserts all year round.

 Pumpkin puree and pumpkin pie filling are similar but not identical.